 Composition of Shale

 Shale is a rock composed mainly of clay-size mineral grains.
-These tiny grains are usually clay minerals such as illite, kaolinite and smectite.
-Shale usually contain other clay-size mineral particles such as quartz, chert and feldspar.
-Other constituents might include organic particles, carbonate minerals, iron oxide minerals, sulfide minerals and heavy mineral grains.
-These "other constituents" in the rock are often determined by the shale's environment of deposition and often determine the color of the rock.
+These tiny grains are usually clay minerals such as illite, kaolinite, and smectite.
+Shale usually contains other clay-size mineral particles such as quartz, chert, and feldspar.
+Other constituents might include organic particles, carbonate minerals, iron oxide minerals, sulfide minerals, and heavy mineral grains.
+These "other constituents" in the rock are often determined by the shale's environment of deposition, and they often determine the color of the rock.

 Colors of Shale